China's July factory price growth quickens, adds to business cost pressures

-BEIJING (REUTERS) - China's factory gate prices in July rose at a faster clip from the previous month and exceeded analyst expectations, adding to pressure on businesses struggling with high raw material costs, while consumer inflation eased slightly.
+BEIJING • China's factory gate prices in July rose at a faster clip from the previous month and exceeded analyst expectations, adding to pressure on businesses struggling with high raw material costs, while consumer inflation eased slightly.

+The world's second-biggest economy is on track to expand over 8 per cent this year but analysts say pent-up coronavirus demand has peaked, and forecast growth to moderate over the next year.

-The global spread of the more-infectious Delta variant of the virus and new outbreaks of cases at home, on top of recent heavy rainfall and floods in some Chinese provinces have also disrupted economic activity.
+The global spread of the more-infectious Delta variant of the Covid-19 virus and new outbreaks of cases at home, on top of recent heavy rainfall and floods in some Chinese provinces, have also disrupted economic activity.

+"The pandemic worsened and caused more disruption in the global supply chain," said Mr Zhiwei Zhang, chief economist at Pinpoint Asset Management.

 The PPI, a benchmark gauge of a country's industrial profitability, inched up 0.5 per cent on a monthly basis, accelerating from a 0.3 per cent uptick in June.